 In general, one of the first questions asked by someone inquiring about an electric vehicle is, “how long does it take to charge a Tesla?”
 Range anxiety is one of the largest concerns when it comes to swapping to an electric car.
-While other electric car manufactures are working on resolving these concerns, Tesla has held a competitive advantage in the case of charging.
+While other electric car manufacturers are working on resolving these concerns, Tesla has held a competitive advantage in the case of charging.

 How Do You Charge A Tesla

 Charging a Tesla is just like charging your phone.
 You plug it in, leave it alone, and do not ask questions.
-Many would like to think it’s more complicated than that, but it is really not.
-There are more details for the technologically savvy, but the general consensus is that the typical consumer simply does not care.
+Many would like to think it’s more complicated than that, but it is not.
+There are more details for the technologically savvy, but the consensus is that the typical consumer simply does not care.
 Do you know your iPhone’s charge rate and power consumption?
 As long as it’s fast, convenient, and easy, it really should not matter to you.
 We will go into detail regardless, but if you are seriously considering an electric car and these numbers scare you, just know the car goes fast, drives far, and charges quickly.

 Where Do You Charge A Tesla?

 You can charge your Tesla right at home.
 This is the easiest and most used scenario.
 While we have gotten in the habit of having to visit some sort of station to fill up our cars, with electric cars you can charge from the comfort of your own home.

 If you are on a trip, Tesla also provides their own network of chargers, the Supercharger Network.
 A vast group of hotels and general destinations have installed destination chargers or just Tesla chargers for simplicity.
 With an adapter, available from Tesla, you can also use most 3rd party charging networks as well.

 How Long Does It Take To Charge A Tesla At Home?